How to Make the Perfect Frozen Margarita

 Plus, how to whip up every flavor imaginable.

-Amanda also suggests starting with crushed ice rather than whole cubes.
-Not only will crushed ice give you that desired frothy texture, but it will also save the blades from becoming dull.
+- Crushed ice: Neal suggests starting with crushed ice rather than whole cubes.
+Not only will crushed ice give you that desired frothy texture, but also it will also save the blades from becoming dull.

-Like other frozen treats like smoothies and ice cream, frozen margaritas are best served slightly sweeter and more acidic than a regular ol’ margarita.
+- Freshly squeezed lime juice: Frozen margaritas are best served slightly sweeter and more acidic than regular ol’ margaritas.
 Why?
-“The very cold temperature of the drink will actually dull the overall taste,” Amanda says.
-“It’s best to add an extra 1/4 ounce of lime juice and simple syrup to your frozen margarita for a perfectly balanced beverage.”
+“The very cold temperature of the drink will actually dull the overall taste,” Neal says.
+“It’s best to add an extra 1/4 ounce of lime juice and sweetener to your frozen margarita for a perfectly balanced beverage.”

-For the finishing touch, keep your margarita cold for longer by placing your glassware in the fridge or freezer at least 30 minutes before serving.
-And, don’t forget to salt the rim and garnish your glasses with lime once they’re chilled.
+- Place your glasses in the freezer.
+Keep your margarita cold for longer by placing your glassware in the freezer at least 30 minutes before serving.

 Frozen Mango Margarita (pictured above)

 To save on prep time, Ellie Krieger uses a bag of frozen diced mango for her icy margaritas.
 Bonus: these top-rated sippers are ready to drink in just 10 minutes!

 Garnish your glasses with sugar-dipped strawberries for an extra indulge treat.

 Frozen watermelon cubes and frozen limeade concentrate work hand-in-hand to balance the sweet and sour flavors in this drink.

 This floral margarita tastes just as good as it looks.
 Combine lime juice, triple sec and tequila with a homemade hibiscus syrup; chill the mixture and blend with ice until slushy.